 I Will Productions is a multi-service music and video production company based in the Washington DC area.
-Founded in 2003 by songwriter Lynne Revo-Cohen, the company makes its reputation on the production of original music in four genres – jazz vocals, inspirational, political, and children’s music.
-Lynne taps into the amazing talent in the DC area working with top vocalists like Danielle Westphal, Michael Sheppard, Meritxell Negre, Tiffany Thompson, and Liz Briones.
+Founded in 2003 by songwriter Lynne Revo-Cohen, the company makes its reputation on the production of original music in five genres – jazz vocals, ballads, inspirational, political, and children’s music.
+Lynne taps into the amazing talent in the DC area working with top vocalists like Danielle Westphal, Eric Scott, Michael Sheppard, Meritxell Negre, Tiffany Thompson, Nina Lane, Todd Googins, and Liz Briones.
 She works regularly with incredible musicians like Dan Reynolds and Brian Simms on piano, Gary Grainger on bass, Sol on guitar, Allan Walker on sax, and Keith Kilgo on drums.

 Several very talented and creative arranger/producers, such as Derek Wille, Marco Delmar, and Jeff Gerber pull it all together for each of Lynne’s original compositions.
-For film and video projects, Lynne collaborates with Filmsters of L.A and Annapolis, Md, Blue House Productions of Silver Spring, MD, and Trippplets LLC in Virginia.
-For cartoon animation projects, Lynne collaborates with the Art Institute of Washington in Rosslyn, VA.
+For film and video projects, Lynne collaborates with Filmsters of L.A and Annapolis, Md, Mountain Mist Media, Blue House Productions of Silver Spring, MD, and Trippplets LLC in Virginia.
+For cartoon animation projects, Lynne collaborates with Scott Brown at the Art Institute of Washington in Rosslyn, VA.

 Lynne is active in the DC area music community.
 She serves on the Board of Directors for the Songwriters Association of Washington (SAW).
 Lynne produces SAW’s Songwriters Showcases at high profile venues such as the Kennedy Center, The Smithsonian, Blues Alley, and The Strathmore.
 She also serves as SAW’s Outreach Director for establishing working relationships with other music organizations.
 Lynne has produced a variety of workshops and seminars on the “Business of Music” for SAW and is an active member of ASCAP (American Society of Composers, Artists, and Producers).

 Lynne has had a life-long love of music.
 She named her company “I Will Productions” after writing her first song “I Will” when her grandson Zachary was born.
-Lynne’s music brings a smile to the faces of Zachary and his sister Anna, and Lynne’s commitment for I Will Productions is to bring that same good feeling to the people she writes for and about in her music.
+Lynne’s music brings a smile to the faces of Zachary and his sister Anna, and her three grandsons in NYC, Max, Leo, and Remy.
+Lynne’s commitment for I Will Productions is to bring that same good feeling to the people she writes for and about in her music.
 Lynne’s song “When You Fall” was the silver winner for the Mid-Atlantic Songwriters Contest.
 One of her proudest moments was listening to “This Moment Now”, the love song she wrote for her daughter’s wedding ceremony.

 Lynne’s goal is to write and produce music ’til the lights go out!